Skip To Main Content

 This 1906 photograph shows Sister Mary Paulina Finn on graduation day.

-Despite being in Georgetown’s city limits, Visitation’s campus was largely undeveloped, save land cleared for planting crops and grazing cattle.
-The Sisters still ran a good-sized working farm with a small orchard that provided food for the nuns and students.
+Visitation’s campus was largely undeveloped throughout the nineteenth century save land cleared for planting crops and grazing cattle.
+The Sisters still ran a good-sized working farm with a small orchard that provided food for both Sisters and students.

-The school in the mid- to late nineteenth century graduated several prominent alumnae.
+The school in the mid- to late nineteenth century continued to attract prominent families and graduate prominent alumnae.
 Emily Warren (later Roebling), class of 1860, is well known for her role as site manager of the Brooklyn Bridge’s construction.
 When Warren graduated, science and math instruction were emphasized.
 The 1861–1862 prospectus tells that the students studied astronomy, natural philosophy (physics, biology, etc.), chemistry, botany, mineralogy, geography, geometry, algebra, and even bookkeeping.
 They also focused on reading, writing, grammar, rhetoric, and logic, as well as Spanish, Italian, German, Latin, or French.
 The visual arts were also taught, such as needlework, tapestry, and lacework, as well as watercolor and oil painting.

 Another alumna, Harriet Monroe, class of 1879, wrote and delivered the dedicatory ode at the Columbian Exposition’s opening ceremonies.
-She had become a prominent writer and poet who established the literary magazine, Poetry, which she edited until her death in 1912.
-Still publishing today, this journal, under her editorial guidance, introduced the work of Ezra Pound, T.S.
+While a student at Visitation, she studied with Sister Paulina Finn, a published author of several books in prose, poetry, and drama under the pseudonym M.S.
+Pine.
+After graduation, Monroe became a prominent writer and poet who established the literary magazine, Poetry, which she edited until her death in 1912.
+Under her editorial guidance, the journal introduced the work of Ezra Pound, T.S.
 Eliot, and Robert Frost.
-Monroe had studied with Sister Paulina Finn, who was a published author of several books in prose, poetry, and drama under the pseudonym M.S.
-Pine.
+This journal is still in publication today.

-In 1872, the Sisters commissioned from Philadelphian architect Norris G. Starkweather a late Victorian, Italianate, four-story building with mansard detailing on its top level.
+In 1872, the Sisters commissioned from Philadelphian architect Norris G. Starkweather a late Victorian, Italianate, four-story building with mansard detailing on its top level to serve as the main Academy building.
 This building became an iconic component of the school's identity.

-Professed women who taught in that building were arriving with advanced degrees.
+In addition to Sister Paulina Finn, several other Sisters entered religious life after obtaining advanced degrees.
 In 1882, Sister Regina Toomey entered with a degree from the State Normal and Teaching School of New York.
-A published historian, Sister Mary Baptista Linton, authored, in 1885, an award-winning educational system for teaching history, called the Linton Century Charts.
+In 1885, Sister Mary Baptista Linton produced an award-winning educational system for teaching history, called the Linton Century Charts, and authored several historical texts to accompany it.

-And on campus around this time, the cemetery in the southwest corner of the Convent garden had reached capacity, so the “New Cemetery” was platted in 1887.
-In 1891, the Sisters built a wash house, with a state-of-the-art industrial laundry machine.
-This is now the Senior Lodge.
-And, in 1895, the Convent added a large, two-story brick barn for keeping livestock and horses, which was renovated in the late 1950s into St. Bernard Library.
+It was around this time that the cemetery in the southwest corner of the Convent garden reached capacity, so a “New Cemetery” was platted in 1887.
+In 1891, the Sisters built a wash house with a state-of-the-art industrial laundry machine.
+This building now houses the Senior Lodge.
+In 1895, the Convent added a large, two-story brick barn for keeping livestock and horses, which was renovated in the late 1950s into St. Bernard Library.

 The Starkweather Academy Building was designed by Norris G. Starkweather in 1873.

-This 1913 scrapbook photograph serves as the earliest document of Marshmallow Roast.
+This 1913 scrapbook photograph serves as one of the earliest documents of Marshmallow Roast.

 The Early 20th Century